Menger sponge: Properties

 The sponge's Hausdorff dimension is log 20/log 3 ≅ 2.727.
 The Lebesgue covering dimension of the Menger sponge is one, the same as any curve.
 Menger showed, in the 1926 construction, that the sponge is a universal curve, in that every curve is homeomorphic to a subset of the Menger sponge, where a curve means any compact metric space of Lebesgue covering dimension one; this includes trees and graphs with an arbitrary countable number of edges, vertices and closed loops, connected in arbitrary ways.
 Similarly, the Sierpinski carpet is a universal curve for all curves that can be drawn on the two-dimensional plane.
 The Menger sponge constructed in three dimensions extends this idea to graphs that are not planar and might be embedded in any number of dimensions.

+In 2024, Broden, Nazareth, and Voth proved that all knots can also be found within a Menger sponge.

-The Menger sponge is a closed set; since it is also bounded, the Heine– Borel theorem implies that it is compact.
+The Menger sponge is a closed set; since it is also bounded, the Heine–Borel theorem implies that it is compact.
 It has Lebesgue measure 0.
 Because it contains continuous paths, it is an uncountable set.

-Experiments also showed that cubes with a Menger sponge structure could dissipate shocks five times better for the same material than cubes without any pores.
+Experiments also showed that cubes with a Menger sponge-like structure could dissipate shocks five times better for the same material than cubes without any pores.

 Formal definition

-Formally, a Menger sponge can be defined as follows:
+Formally, a Menger sponge can be defined as follows (using set intersection):